-The intention is for the Company to be able to carry out share buybacks in the UK and Hong Kong.
-Any such buybacks could be carried out in the UK and Hong Kong in parallel or separately.
-Previously, the Company has only carried out buybacks in the UK pursuant to the equivalent of the on-market repurchase authority in Resolution 12.
+The intention is for the Company to be able to carry out share buy-backs in the UK and Hong Kong.
+Any such buy-backs could be carried out in the UK and Hong Kong in parallel or separately.
+While it is possible that separate Brokers could be appointed to carry out a buy-back in each of the UK and Hong Kong, the Company will not appoint two Brokers to carry out a buy-back in the same market (e.g Hong Kong) at the same time.
+Under the 2022 Buy-back, the Company repurchased ordinary shares in the UK and Hong Kong in parallel.